MyEtherWallet/etherwallet/README.md

 This project loads JQuery 1.11.3 and then a minified JS file that is composed of the files found in /js/source/*.js.
 As long as you add any additional JS files to the /js/source/ folder, gulp will handle it automatically.

-### In Progress
+### TODO / In Progress
+- Fix all the areas where the value you are sending is displayed in WEI instead of ETH (or whatever makes sense)
+- Respond to Issue #24 in Github
-- View Wallet Details Tab (matches Chrome Extension funactionality)
+- Add unencrypted -> encrypted option in View Wallet Details Tab
-- Advanced tab for generating offline transactions and sending transactions with data
+- Advanced tab for generating offline transactions and sending transactions with data - backend only
+- Modularize the JS to use across .com and CX
+- Add "bitaddress.org randomizes the private key generation via mouse movements.
+Myetherwallet doesn't do this.
+Is the random number generation for this safe?
+Is Myetherwallet the only or best option?" to FAQ
+- Add "gas limit is too low error" to FAQ
+- Add this to helpful links: Add this in helpful links: https://www.reddit.com/r/ethereum/comments/46887p/tips_for_recovering_your_presale_password/